 How a Fever Benefits Your Health

+Is it possible that a fever could actually benefit one’s health?
 Most of our society lives with the idea that health is a state of “feeling good,” and “not being sick or diseased.”
 We fear contact with bacteria, virus, and other microorganisms.
 We use anti-bacterial soap, sprays, pills, potions, & lotions.
 We are constantly “gearing up,” for the next big flu pandemic, etc.

 In traditional cultures, fevers were always well respected and understood.
 Most people knew that the fever would build up and then break, much like a wave rolling into shore.
 Now, our society tries to suppress the fever immediately using antipyretics, or substances that lower temperature.

 These antipyretics include acetaminophen and ibuprofen (1).
 These quickly lower the temperature but they also silence the body and hinder the development of the immune system.
 This allows the invading organisms to survive and contribute to the formation of chronic disease.

 The immune system functions like a muscle in that must be challenged in order to grow stronger.
 Without resistance the immune system cannot get any stronger.
 An appropriate resistance may at times give someone a cold or fever (2).
 This is a natural adaptive response the body makes in order to allow the immune system to function at a greater level.

 Getting a cold or a flu and having feverish symptoms may be the best expression of health for someone.
 Their individual immune system’s metabolic capacity may have been so weak that they couldn’t handle the natural environmental stressors.
 So the body became vulnerable and developed a viral or bacterial infection.

 The immune system responds in order to fend off infection and strengthen the body.
 Microorganisms can only survive at unique temperature ranges (3).
 The innate intelligence within our body understands this and has adapted since the beginning of time to create an environment that is incompatible for these infectious organisms.